shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 }
 ```

-First of all we want to center the product title, description and action buttons:
+First of all, we want to center the product title, description and action buttons:

 ```
 .product--header,